Misconceptions of Meditation

 Just to make it clear meditation isn’t necessarily what we see advertised as meditation.
 We don’t have to be little yogis and yoginis in training in order to meditate.
 Meditation is not particularly spiritual.

 Many of these teachings do come out of wisdom traditions that have passed down this information for centuries.
-But even the Buddha himself said that you don’t need to be a Buddhist to meditate. meditation is something that can be beneficial for all people.
+But you don’t need to be a Buddhist to meditate.
+Meditation is something that can be beneficial for all people.

 To meditate correctly, you have to completely stop your thoughts.